 Alcohol has wide-reaching effects on our brains, body, and mental health.
 But can it also change who we are?
-I’ll explore why your personality changes when drinking alcohol and what, if anything, you can do about it.
+I’ll explore why your personality changes when drinking alcohol and what you can do about it.

 - Why does my personality change when drinking alcohol?